chrisant996/clink/docs/clink.md

 # Extending Clink

 The Readline library allows clients to offer an alternative path for creating completion matches.
 Clink uses this to hook Lua into the completion process making it possible to script the generation of matches with <a href="https://www.lua.org/docs.html">Lua</a> scripts.
-The following sections describe this in more detail and shows some examples.
+The following sections describe this in more detail and show some examples.

 ## The Location of Lua Scripts